arielchen07/City-Builder/deliverables/D1/planning.md

 <img width="706" alt="User Story Partner Approval" src="https://github.com/csc301-2023-fall/31-Project-Human-City-M/assets/51133017/54af4ad3-1055-4fdb-9e06-aeec3b8627e5">

 #### Q5: Have you decided on how you will build it?
 Share what you know now or tell us the options you are considering.

-> Short (1-2 min' read max)
- * What is the technology stack?
-Specify languages, frameworks, libraries, PaaS products or tools to be used or being considered.
- * How will you deploy the application?
- * Describe the architecture - what are the high level components or patterns you will use?
-Diagrams are useful here.
- * Will you be using third party applications or APIs?
-If so, what are they?

 Technology Stack
 - Frontend: